 The subjugated northern kings rebelled in 934. Æthelstan led an army into Alba to quell the uprising.
 Constantine gave his son as hostage, in a deal to persuade Æthelstan to return to England.
-Later that year Guthfrith died.
+Later that year Guthfrith, king of the Hiberno-Norse, died.
 His son Olaf succeeded to the Hiberno-Norse throne.